 WHAT IS

-Conservatorship and Guardianship are legal arrangements established to protect and manage the affairs of individuals who are unable to do so for themselves.
-They are often used for individuals who are minors, incapacitated, or elderly.
+Conservatorship and Guardianship are legal arrangements established to protect and manage the affairs of individuals who are unable to properly care for themselves.
+They are often used for individuals who are minors, mentally incapacitated, or elderly.

-Conservatorship typically refers to the management of an individual’s financial affairs, property, and estate.
+Conservatorship is used to the manage the care, financial affairs, property, and estate of a disabled adult.
 A conservator is appointed by the court to make decisions on behalf of the individual, such as managing their finances, paying bills, and making investments.

-Guardianship generally refers to the care and custody of an individual, particularly minors.
-A guardian is appointed by the court to make decisions about the individual’s personal well-being, such as where they will live, what medical care they will receive, and who they will associate with.
+Guardianship is used to manage the care and financial affairs of a minor.
+A guardian is appointed by the court to make decisions about the individual’s personal well-being, such as where they will live, what medical care they will receive, and which school they go to.

 HOW WE HELP